Kanagavel Kaaka: Plot

-Kanagavel (Karan) works in a court.
+Kanagavel works in a court.
 He comes across various cases, where the rich and influential guilty men escape from the iron-hands of law through money, influence, and power.
 In disguise, Vel kills them, sending a strong message to everyone who bends the rule of law.
-In the meantime, a futile attempt by Velu to murder Law Minister Ayyanarappan (Kota Srinivasa Rao) forces cops to investigate the issue.
-A series of murders poses problems to them even as Deputy Commissioner of Police Karunakaran (Adithya Menon) is deputed to nab the criminal.
+In the meantime, a futile attempt by Velu to murder Law Minister Ayyanarappan forces cops to investigate the issue.
+A series of murders poses problems to them even as Deputy Commissioner of Police Karunakaran is deputed to nab the criminal.
 There is a flashback which reveals Vel's motives.
-A few years ago, Vel's father Muthu Rathina Sakthivel (Avinash), an honest judge, is forced to see his wife and daughter killed by Ayyanarappan, but he escapes the punishment.
+A few years ago, Vel's father Muthu Rathina Sakthivel, an honest judge, is forced to see his wife and daughter killed by Ayyanarappan, but he escapes the punishment.
 Vel manages to get the job of 'dawali' and take revenge on him.
 The climax of the film concerns whether or not he achieved his mission.